 -- AllNodesMode = 3 - "All" nodes are exported as "Parent_Name [All]" playlist names (default mode);

-The MediaMonkey.ini file is stored in the c:\Documents and Settings\User_Name\Application Data\MediaMonkey folder for MM4.
-If you want to modify some key in it using e.g. Notepad, you should do that with closed MediaMonkey application.
+The MediaMonkey.ini file is stored in the c:\Documents and Settings\User_Name\Application Data\MediaMonkey folder for MM4 and Win7.
+You could find the location of the .ini file depending of the version of MediaMonkey and Windows here.
+If you want to modify any key in it using e.g. Notepad, you should do that with closed MediaMonkey application.

-Refreshing of the tracklist works very strange in MediaMonkey 2.x and because of that an user needs to click on the confirmation dialog after every generated playlist, i.e. for every sub-node.
-This confirmation dialog is not needed with MM 3.x, but speed and reliability are much better if you have installed MM 126.96.36.1998 or higher.
+Refreshing of the tracklist works very strange in MediaMonkey 2.x and because of that you need to click on the confirmation dialog after every generated playlist, i.e. for every sub-node.
+This confirmation dialog is not needed with MM 3.x, and the speed and reliability are much better if you have installed MM 22.214.171.1248 or higher.
 Nodes within the Playlist branch don't have such limitation, only regular nodes.
-Also, with the version 4.0 of add-on the nodes from the Library are exported using SQL without the mentioned limitation.
+Also, with the version 4.x of the add-on, almost all nodes from the Library [MM2-3] and collections (Entire Library, Music, ...)
+[MM4] are exported using SQL without the mentioned limitation.